 I am currently a sophomore in high school.
 I would like to study either civil engineering or meteorology.
 What are some of the best schools to attend in the tri-state area of Ohio, Kentucky, and West Virginia for each major?
 Also, what are a few good jobs you could get with each major?
 Thanks.

-First, let me say that many, many people in this country live on teachers’ salaries, or salaries that are in a similar range.
-You have to learn to live within your means, follow a budget, and possibly live in an area where the cost of living in low.
+First, let me say that many, many people in this country live on teachers’ salaries or salaries that are in a similar range.
+You have to learn to live within your means, follow a budget, and possibly live in an area where the cost of living is low.
 Yes, you can “survive.”
 The question comes when you talk about “surviving comfortably.”
 To you, if this means eating out several times a week, driving brand new cars, and taking big trips, then you need to reconsider your profession.
-If you want to live a certain lifestyle, and you are not willing to budge on that lifestyle, then you need to make enough money to support yourself.
+If you want to live a certain lifestyle, and you are not willing to budge on that lifestyle, then your career choices need to assure that you will make enough money to support yourself.

 But, if you really believe that you are good at working with children and feel led that way, I certainly hope you will follow that path.
 Good teachers are so difficult to find, yet so necessary.
 Or if you are following another career path that is not among the highest paid, and you really, really love what you are going to do, I hope that you are able to continue that path and learn to live within your means.